The Silence Was a Choice

 She wanted control.
 She wanted a spotlight.
 And she got one.

-Only then did he step out and say, “I think she’s gone,” knowing full well she was.
-We lost that moment, not because it had to be that way, but because someone chose silence over decency.
+Only then did he come out and say, “I think she’s gone,” knowing full well she was.
+We lost that moment, especially my grandfather, who never got to say goodbye to his wife of 58 years.

 The silence was a choice.